- BROWSE INITIATIVES

 If I am selected to receive WICHE PSEP support, how much will I pay in tuition?

-To calculate your exact tuition charges after your PSEP support, contact your enrolling institution.
+To determine your exact tuition charges with WICHE PSEP support, contact your enrolling institution.
 Keep in mind that the “support fee” funds for each WICHE PSEP student are sent directly to the enrolling institution, not to the student.

 If you are enrolled at a private institution, you will pay the balance of private tuition minus the support fee.

 How much will I receive in WICHE PSEP support and when will it be disbursed?